-The digital booklet Fije Balte, developed by Help in Albania and Gjirokastra Foundation NGOs, under the EU4Culture grants programme, encompasses Kavaja's history of artisanship and provides practical information on current artisans businesses, as well as details about the Ethnographic Museum.
+The digital booklet Fije Balte, developed by Help in Albania and Gjirokastra Foundation NGOs, with support from the EU4Culture grants programme, encompasses Kavaja's history of artisanship and provides practical information on current artisans businesses, as well as details about the Ethnographic Museum.

-The webpage Promokult, developed by the Albanian Centre for Family Development (ACFD) NGO, under the EU4Culture grants programme, offers visitors a 360-degree tour of the cultural sites of Kavaja.
+The webpage Promokult, developed by the Albanian Centre for Family Development (ACFD) NGO, with support from the EU4Culture grants programme, offers visitors a 360-degree tour of the cultural sites of Kavaja.